AdeoyeEmmanuel2020/Secure_S3_Bucket/README.md

 **Technical Insight**
 **1. Defense-in-Depth is Non-Negotiable** <br>
 Single security control = single point of failure.
 This architecture proved that multiple overlapping controls caught configuration errors and prevented incidents that would have bypassed any single control. <br>
-**Example:** During testing, attempted to make bucket public via ACL (accidentally).
-Public access block prevented it, even though bucket policy would have allowed.
+**Example:** During testing, attempted to make the bucket public via ACL (accidentally).
+Public access block prevented it, even though the bucket policy would have allowed it.

 **2. Infrastructure as Code Transforms Operations** <br>
-Manual S3 configuration took 2-3 hours with 15-20% error rate.
+Manual S3 configuration took 2-3 hours with a 15-20% error rate.
 Terraform reduced this to < 2 minutes with 0% errors.
-More importantly: configuration became reviewable, testable, version-controlled. <br>
+More importantly, configuration became reviewable, testable, and version-controlled. <br>
-**Lesson:** Time investment in IaC pays back within first week of use.
+**Lesson:** Time investment in IaC pays back within the first week of use.

 **3. Compliance Requires Proactive Design** <br>
 Attempting to retrofit security controls for compliance is 10x harder than designing them in from day one.
-Mapping controls to frameworks (SOC 2, HIPAA, etc.) during architecture phase saved weeks during audit. <br>
+Mapping controls to frameworks (SOC 2, HIPAA, etc.) during the architecture phase saved weeks during the audit. <br>
 **Lesson:** Know your compliance requirements before writing the first line of code.

 **4. Lifecycle Policies are Often Overlooked** <br>
-60% cost reduction came purely from lifecycle management—a feature many organizations forget to implement.
+60% cost reduction came purely from lifecycle management—a feature many organisations forget to implement.
 Old data accumulates silently, driving costs up month after month. <br>
-**Lesson:** Cost optimization should be part of initial architecture, not a later "cleanup" project.
+**Lesson:** Cost optimisation should be part of initial architecture, not a later "cleanup" project.

 **5. Separate Log Buckets Simplify Compliance** <br>
 Storing logs in the same bucket as data creates circular dependencies and complicates access control.
-Separate bucket meant auditors could access logs without seeing production data. <br>
+A separate bucket meant auditors could access logs without seeing production data. <br>
 **Lesson:** Audit data isolation = faster audits and better security.

 **Architecture Lessons**